+The effective income tax rate for the three and six nine months ended December 31, 2023 March 31, 2024 and 2022 2023 was 27.7% (158.8)% and 13.8% 21.0%, respectively, and 36.4% 34.3% and 22.4% 22.1%, respectively.

+The change in the effective tax rate of (158.8)% for the three months ended December 31, 2023, as March 31, 2024 was primarily due to a benefit of \$8.5 on the resolution of foreign uncertain tax positions compared with to \$3.4 of income in the period.

-The effective income tax rate for the three and six months ended September 30, 2023 December 31, 2023 and 2022 was 80.0% 27.7% and 34.1% 13.8%, respectively, and 36.4% and 22.4%, respectively.
-The change in the effective tax rate for the three months ended September 30, 2023 December 31, 2023, as compared with the three months ended September 30, 2022 December 31, 2022, was primarily due to the foreign exchange loss recognized on repatriation of funds in the prior year that were previously taxed.
-The change in the effective tax rate for the six months ended December 31, 2023, as compared with the six months ended December 31, 2022, is primarily due to an expense of \$24.3 in the current period recognized on the revaluation of the Company's deferred tax liabilities due to a tax rate increase enacted in Switzerland.
+The effective tax rate of 21.0% in the three months ended December 31, 2022, is primarily March 31, 2023 was increased due to a large limitation on the deductibility of executive stock compensation offset by large fair value gains related to the investment in the Wella business taxed at a rate below the statutory tax rate of 21% as well as a foreign exchange loss recognized on the repatriation of funds in the prior year that were previously taxed.

+The change in the effective tax rate for of 34.3% in the six nine months ended December 31, 2023, as compared with March 31, 2024 was driven up from the six months ended December 31, 2022, is primarily statutory tax rate of 21% due to an expense of \$24.3 recognized in the current period recognized on the revaluation of the Company's deferred tax liabilities due to a tax rate increase enacted in Switzerland, Switzerland, as well as the limitation on the deductibility of executive stock compensation.

+The effective tax rate of 22.1% in the nine months ended March 31, 2023 was increased from the statutory tax rate of 21% due to a large limitation on the deductibility of executive stock compensation.
+This increase was then offset by large fair value gains related to the investment in the Wella business taxed at a rate below the statutory tax rate of 21% as well as a foreign exchange loss recognized on repatriation of funds that were previously taxed.